-- Needs more than 2m2 performance space; - Encourages an audience to gather, wait and watch; - Uses "naturally loud" instruments such as drums, bagpipes, pan pipes or brass instruments; - Includes higher risk activities like acrobatics or juggling - Features 5 or more performers
+- Needs more than 2m2 performance space; - Encourages an audience to gather, wait and watch; - Uses "naturally loud" instruments such as drums, bagpipes, pan pipes or brass instruments; - Uses higher risk materials or equipment such as sharp objects; - Features 5 or more performers;

 You have a High Impact act and may busk for up to 1 hour per location per day.
-You'll need to speak to the City of Sydney about an act assessments before you can get a permit to busk.
+You'll need to speak to the City of Sydney about possible act assessments before you can get a permit to busk.